 - Worry whether my children will want to farm this land, whether this land will be there for them to farm

 It's been many years since I've been on anything except a gentleman's farm.
-Somehow, crowder peas got me to thinking what it might have took to get them to my market where I could buy a pound for two bucks.
-You know what, 17 minutes of shelling, it was the least I could invest.
+Somehow, crowder peas got me to thinking what it might have taken to get them to my market where I could buy a pound for two bucks.
+You know what?
+Seventeen minutes of shelling peas, it was the least I could invest.

 FRESH CROWDER PEAS (NOT BLACK-EYED PEAS)